 Related articles: Estação do Oriente - Santa Apolonia

-Most tourists are based within the historic centre and this is closer to the Sao Bento train station, which the express trains do not stop at.
-There are regular trains from Campanhã to Sao Bento and this 10-minute journey is included in your ticket.
+Most tourists are based close to the historic centre, and this area is served by the Sao Bento train station, which the express trains do not stop at.
+There are regular trains from Campanhã to Sao Bento, and this 10-minute journey is included in your ticket.

-There are twenty daily departures between Lisbon and Porto, with more at the weekend, when there is a higher demand.
+There are twenty daily departures between Lisbon and Porto, with more at the weekend when there is a higher demand.
 For the latest timetables and ticket purchase, please visit the Rede Expressos website:

-A single ticket from Lisbon to Porto costs €19/€9/€15 (adult/child/senior), and tickets can be purchased up to thirty days in advance.
-Tickets can be purchased from the bus stations, but tickets cannot be purchased from the driver.
-Each passenger is allocated a seat and this will be clearly printed on the ticket.
+Tickets must be purchased before travel and cannot be bought from the driver.
+Each passenger is allocated a seat, that will be clearly indicated on the ticket.
 Heavy or large luggage will need to be stored in the luggage compartment on the side of the bus.

 All Rede Expressos services depart from the Sete Rios Bus Station in Lisbon.
 This bus station is connected to the Blue Metro Line by the Jardim Zoológico Metro Station.
 Sete Rios is a major transport hub with bus routes to the whole of Portugal, the station itself is modern and clean with a large ticket office and multiple snack shops and cafes.